Entanglement dynamics in minimal Kitaev chains: Entanglement dynamics in a two-site Kitaev chain

 \subsubsection{Dynamics of initially maximally entangled states}

-In the case of the initial maximally entangled state $(\ket{00} + \ket{11})/\sqrt{2}$, Figs.~\ref{Compare00p11eqDT}(f,g) shows $C$ and $E_G$ as a function of time and onsite energy $\varepsilon_{i}=\varepsilon$ at $\Delta=0.5$.
-Also, in Figs.~\ref{Compare00p11eqDT}(h-j) we present the time evolution of $C$, $E_G$, $E_d$, and $R_p$ for distinct onsite energies $\varepsilon_{i}$; note that $R_p$ is not shown because it is identical to $E_d$ in this case.
+In the case of the initial maximally entangled state $(\ket{00} + \ket{11})/\sqrt{2}$, Figs.~\ref{Compare00p11eqDT}(e) shows $C$ as a function of time and onsite energy $\varepsilon_{i}=\varepsilon$ at $\Delta=0.5$.
+Also, in Figs.~\ref{Compare00p11eqDT}(f-h) we present the time evolution of $C$, $E_d$, and $R_p$ for distinct onsite energies $\varepsilon_{i}$; note that $R_p$ is not shown because it is identical to $E_d$ in this case.
 Since the initial state is maximally entangled, the dynamics begins at unity and evolves periodically, with a period that is longer than the case with $\Delta=1$.
-We further notice that $C$ and $E_G$ exhibit very large regions with highly entangled states, with entanglement vanishing only over a narrow range of onsite energies, see red, light blue, and dark blue patches in Figs.~\ref{Compare00p11eqDT}(f,g).
-When looking at the time evolution of the entanglement measures at $\varepsilon_{i}=1$ [Figs.~\ref{Compare00p11eqDT}(h)], the first feature we see is that $C$ and $E_G$ never drop to zero, unlike the case with $\Delta=1$ in Fig.~\ref{All00compare}(h).
-Instead, they exhibit arbitrary minima, a behavior that is similar to Fig.~\ref{All00compare}(i) but in a distinct parameter regime.
-Interestingly, $E_d$ drops to a value below 0.5, indicating a destructive phase shift between the two components of the dynamical state [Fig.~\ref{All00compare}(i)].
+We further notice that $C$ exhibits very large regions with highly entangled states, with entanglement vanishing only over a narrow range of onsite energies, see red and dark blue patches in Figs.~\ref{Compare00p11eqDT}(e).
+When looking at the time evolution of the entanglement measures at $\varepsilon_{i}=1$ [Figs.~\ref{Compare00p11eqDT}(f)], the first feature we see is that $C$ and $E_G$ never drop to zero, unlike the case with $\Delta=1$ in Fig.~\ref{All00compare}(f).
+Instead, they exhibit arbitrary minima, a behavior that is similar to Fig.~\ref{All00compare}(g) but in a distinct parameter regime.
+Interestingly, $E_d$ drops to a value below 0.5, indicating a destructive phase shift between the two components of the dynamical state [Fig.~\ref{All00compare}(g)].
 It is also noteworthy that $E_d$ never falls to zero before returning to 1, implying that no other maximally entangled state is formed during the evolution.